archanray/archanray.github.io/_pages/resume.md

 ### Service

 * I helped organize the weekly [Machine Learning and Friends Lunch](http://ds.cs.umass.edu/mlfl) for a year.
+Please consider giving a talk!
 * I serve as a reviewer for the following:
   * IEEE Transactions on Image Processing
-  * NeurIPS 2019 Workshop Sets \& Partitions
+  * NeurIPS 2019 Workshop Sets & Partitions
   * Indian Conference on Computer Vision, Graphics and Image Processing